sdclibbery/tradr/README.md

    x User cancelled orders
 x Buy then sell etc bot keeps retrying forever if theres insufficient funds x Buy then sell bot failed because the order filled between checking the status and cancelling, so the cancel failed with:
+* Display and sort by fill date on filled order page
 * Refactor exchange
  x From startup (not exchange creation), fetch steps x ready() to allow callers to ensure exchange setup is complete